RockefellerArchiveCenter/scripts/archivesspace/README.md

 Exports METS files from all digital object records.
 (Python)

+## asExportAIIFA.py

+Exports all resource records containing "FA" in the identifier.

 ## asNotes.py

 Matches accessrestrict notes to user-input text, checks every archival object in your ArchivesSpace database, deletes any accessrestrict notes with content exactly matching the user input content, and then posts the archival object back without the note.